Skip to Content

 Gay Bogota - don't miss out on a day trip to the amazing salt cathedral.

 Located in Zipaquirá, around 1 hour away from Bogota, this underground cathedral was carved out of salt and is only one of three such structures in the world; the other two are both in Poland.
 It is simply stunning and was voted #1 of the 7 Wonders of Colombia in a poll in 2007.
-The salt cathedral and mine is a great spot to visit on a day trip from Bogota.
+The Salt Cathedral and mine is a great spot to visit on a day trip from Bogota.
 Once there, entry is 50,000 pesos (around $17) per person, which includes an audioguide in English.
 You can also book a tour to visit the town and cathedral from Bogota, which includes transport there and back.

 Trekking, rappelling and rafting